You are hereEasy Beginner Grow Cannabis Guide w/ CFL Grow Lights | How to Grow Marijuana

 - High quality bud since the plant is fed hydroponically

-- Best method for a very small grow space
+- Suitable method for a very small grow space

-- Can be used with any strain of marijuana, whether it was started with seeds or clones
+- Can be used with any strain of marijuana, whether starting with seeds or clones

 Cons of Growing Marijuana with CFL Grow LIghts and Coco Coir